astromatt/book-dev/book/issue-tracker/jira.rst

 - do not use user accounts in project roles (only LDAP groups)
 - Confluence page with all ``*-administrators`` + ``mailto:`` links
 - Confluence page with JIRA project administrators
+- Do not use technical accounts (use SSH keys)
+- Use SSH keys with proper comment

 Upgrade
 -------